xwipeoutx/hololens-workshop/1-hello-world/3-holotoolkit.md

 * Build HoloToolkit, ready to import into your project

-## Why HoloToolKit?
+## Why HoloToolkit?

-The latest Unity releases have in-built support for Holographic development and UWP publishing, it doesn't hold your hands with working in a holographic world - there are a few concepts andn setup that are unique to mixed reality - for example, camera setup, device capabilities and depth buffers.
+The latest Unity releases have in-built support for Holographic development and UWP publishing.
+It doesn't hold your hands with working in a holographic world - there are a few concepts and setup that are unique to mixed reality - for example, camera setup, device capabilities and depth buffers.

 Fortunately, Microsoft have developed [HoloToolkit](https://github.com/Microsoft/HoloToolkit-Unity) - a Unity package that